 Yes.
 The manufacturer’s recommended retail price (RRP) is apparently £119.99.
 When my daughter

 bought her Perfect Prep machine it was on offer and she paid approximately £75.
 At the time of writing, the machine is still retailing at some UK stores for between £75 and £99.99.
-However, the best price that I could track down is on Amazon at £59.99.
+However, do shop around as prices do vary and you may find special promotions running.

 Assuming that you’re not breastfeeding, then we absolutely recommend buying the Tommee Tippee Closer to Nature Perfect Prep machine.
 Whilst there are a few little niggles, these are far outweighed by the convenience and benefits of the machine.